foraker/system_health/README.md

 The System Health gem can be added to your Rails application to provide a convenient way to regularly look for bad data or other system health indicators.
-It provides a single endpoint that will generate and error count and enumerate error messages.
-This count and the messages can be collected by external monitoring tools the look for the HTTP status code (200 when there are no errors or 500 when there is at least one error) and/or inspect the JSON payload that is returned.
+It provides a single endpoint that will generate an error count and enumerate error messages.
+This count and the messages can be collected by external monitoring tools that look for the HTTP status code (200 when there are no errors or 500 when there is at least one error) and/or inspect the JSON payload that is returned.